nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 The MRC includes bring in the definitions for MRC `Builder`, `SegmentObject` and `PythonSource`.

-Our namespace and class definition looks like this:
+Our namespace and class definition is:

 ```cpp
 namespace morpheus_rabbit {